 - Call 1-800-252-9240.
 Your local area agency on aging (AAA) may be able to help you find services in your area, help arrange for those services or provide short-term relief.

 - Some Medicaid programs pay for short-term relief for caregivers.
-Call your local DADS office to learn more.
+Call your local HHS office to learn more.

 - Your local authority may pay for short-term relief for people who care for someone with an intellectual or developmental disability.
 Call your local authority for more information.

-Where Do I Call to Get DADS Long-term Care Services?
+Where Do I Call to Get These Services?

 Long-term care is kind of what it sounds like — services that you will receive for a long time.
 Sometimes services can be provided in your home.
 Other times you may get help in a facility, such as a nursing home.